 ADOPT A PENGUIN

 SANCCOB’s adoption programme is a pay-it-forward system.
-You make a donation towards our work by adopting and naming an African penguin that has, or will be, rehabilitated and released back into the wild by our dedicated staff.
+Your adoption donation is for an African penguin that has, or will be, rehabilitated and released back into the wild by our dedicated staff.

-Your donation helps cover the cost of fish, medication, water and other essentials.
-Because SANCCOB’s objective is to release as many of our rescued seabirds back into the wild as possible, you will not be able to visit or view ‘your’ penguin during rehabilitation, or track its movements after release.
+The adoption fee helps cover the cost of fish, medication, water and other essentials ‘your’ bird needs during rehabilitation.
+Because SANCCOB’s objective is to release as many of our rescued seabirds back into the wild as possible, you will not be able to visit ‘your’ penguin during rehabilitation, or track its movements after release.

 You will however play a vital role in saving an African penguin … and give your adopted bird the chance to live a natural life in the wild, where it belongs.